aza547/wow-recorder/README.md

 1. Rebuild the python screen recorder executable.
 Not required if you have not made python code changes.
 	1. `pyinstaller ./python/main.py -n "recorder"`
-	2. Copy the built `./python/dist` folder over the contents of `win64recorder`.
+	2. Copy the contents of the built `./python/dist/recorder` folder over the contents of `./win64recorder`.
 1. Build the electron application.
     1. Update the version number in `./release/app/package.json`.
     1. Run `npm run package` to build the electron application.